Updated COVID-19 Vaccine Information

-Should I get an updated COVID-19 vaccine booster?
+Should I get an updated COVID-19 vaccine?

 Yes, these vaccines protect against the COVID-19 variants currently circulating during the 2023-2024 respiratory virus season.
-Everyone 6 months and older should get a COVID-19 vaccine regardless of whether they’ve received any original COVID-19 vaccine, then, yes!
-COVID-19 booster vaccines can help protect against severe illness, hospitalization, and death from COVID-19.
+Everyone 6 months and older should get a COVID-19 vaccine regardless of whether they’ve received any original COVID-19 vaccine(s).
+COVID-19 vaccines can help protect against severe illness, hospitalization, and death from COVID-19.
 The virus also changes over time and after the initial vaccine series, your immunity naturally decreases over time so you may lose some of that protection.
-Therefore, it is recommended to get a booster to increase your protection even if you received COVID-19 vaccines in the past.
+Therefore, it is recommended to get an updated vaccine to increase your protection even if you received COVID-19 vaccines in the past.

-When should I get my updated booster?
+When should I get my updated vaccine?

 Are COVID-19 vaccines safe?